A-Dizis/Algebraic-Reconstruction-Algorithm/README.md

 For the user to get a grasp of the internal workings of this algorithm, it is highly recommended to, initially skip through the paper "A tutorial on ART (Algebraic Reconstruction Technique)" by R. Gordon.

 In this paper the projection matrices are not calculated with accuracy, as they are given bit values 0 or 1 in each position.
-Here we calculate the values with great accuracy, using lattice points for the estimation of the real area of each position as it can be seen in the images.
+Here we calculate the values with great accuracy, using lattice points for the estimation of the real area of each position as it can be seen in the image.

 To provide data (a sinogram) to the algorithm, and octave file output format was used.
 This is nothing more than values set in x - y axis format.
 Values should be normalized to one, as they represent the intensity of the beam received  after passing though the object that is being reconstucted.
-The format can be seen in the file.
+The format can be seen in the example file sinogram.dat.

 Description of functions: